 This section applies to UK students only.
 International, EU and UK students who have been living outside the UK, may not qualify for state benefits or tax credits and should seek further advice either by calling the relevant agency responsible for administering the benefit or tax credit, their local benefits office or the Student Advice Centre.
-Information is also available from UKCISA (PDF:86.1KB).
+Information is also available from UKCISA.

-As a general rule most students are not entitled to state benefits but they may be able to claim if they are:
+As a general rule most full-time students are not entitled to state benefits but they may be able to claim if they are:

+Some benefits are means-tested and the amount a student will be eligible to receive will depend upon their income.
+Student income will be taken into account when their entitlement for means-tested benefits is calculated.
 Most grants and loans are disregarded when calculating a student’s income for tax credit purposes.
 There are, however, some exceptions to this rule such as income from the Adult Dependants Grant and the living cost element of a Professional Career Development Loan.